|

 Career Options

-for Fashion Design School and Fashion Design College Graduates
+for Fashion Design College Graduates

 Fashion design school graduates should expect to start their career at a junior